How to Stop Using Food as a Reward: The Psychology of Empowered Eating

 how to stop using food as a reward: find ways to reward yourself outside of food

-• Self-Care Rituals: These can include activities such as taking a short walk (if you find it enjoyable), watching a funny cat video on YouTube, or indulging in a hobby you love for a brief moment.
+• Self-Care Rituals: These can include activities such as taking a short walk (if you find it enjoyable), watching a funny cat video on YouTube, or indulging in a hobby you love.

 • Shopping Without the Purchase: Not all rewards need to be purchased.
 You can get the feel-good experience of consumerism without actually spending money.
 Ever heard of The Target Effect?
 It refers to the phenomenon where stores like Target can be enjoyable and mentally rewarding even if you’re just browsing.